gnogueira04/process-monitor/README.md

 # Components

-Local stack (Managed by Docker Compose)
+Local stack (managed by Docker Compose)
 - Prometheus: A time-series database that scrapes and stores metrics.
 - Loki: A log aggregation system designed to be cost-effective and easy to operate.
 - Process Exporter: Scrapes metrics from specified processes (by name) and exposes them for Prometheus.